christopherwoodall/prison-agents/.github/README.md

 ## Examples
-You can also find past logs in the [logs directory](https://github.com/christopherwoodall/prison-agents/tree/main/logs).
+You can also find past chat logs in the [logs directory](https://github.com/christopherwoodall/prison-agents/tree/main/logs).

 ![](docs/agents-example.png)